Considered as the father of contemporary linguistics, Noam Chomsky is very much a living legend at 88.

 The result makes for a short, but deeply insightful, look at how total anarchy isn’t a fixed idea, plus disputing the perceived issues with anarchy and socialism, this tome is a thought provoking account.

 Its accessibility is one of its key strengths.
 Chomsky doesn’t rely on sweeping pretension to make his point (i.e. ridiculously over the top language to try and sound smart) – from chapter 2, Understanding Power, onward he’s erudite and interesting, stating his argument clearly and with passion.

 There is an argument anarchism is more needed than ever.
-In the UK, where post-recession austerity measures have left millions living off food banks, and a Tory government blunders from one embarrassment to the next, Chomsky uses his intellectual wiles to provide a touchstone for political activists the world over.
+In the UK, where post-recession austerity measures have left over 14 million in poverty, and a Tory government blunders from one embarrassment to the next, Chomsky uses his intellectual wiles to provide a touchstone for political activists the world over.
 Have a read, get educated, and learn some new stuff, you crazy anarchists, you!